aryan1209/TEAM-COMPUTEKIT--QCG/README.md

 ***📓 DESCRIPTION / INTERNAL WORKING***

 This project aims to sharpen your memory by our memory game and also to help kids to train their pronounciation using english alphabets via the pronounciation game.
-Random numbers will be generated using the qiskit and then corresponding to these numbers , which will be acting as indecis for a defined numpy array, audio files will run for the word corresponding to that particular index.
+Random numbers will be generated using the qiskit and then corresponding to these numbers , which will be acting as indices for a defined numpy array, audio files will run for the word corresponding to that particular index.

 **GAME 1- REMEMBER THE SEQUENCE**

-In this game, we have stored an array of 6 famous words in our campus like chapo,BT etc in a particular sequence.
+In this game, we have stored an array of 6 famous words in our campus like chapo, Dassi in a particular sequence.
 Now, the user will be allowed to listen these words in the correct order from 1 to 6.
 After this, the user is asked to pick a number to generate a random number sequence.

 For eg: The input is 7 and the random number sequence is [1,2,5,6,6,4,3]